-What is a Telephone Operator?
+What Does it Take to Be a Telephone Operator?

 Job Description: Provide information by accessing alphabetical, geographical, or other directories.
 Assist customers with special billing requests, such as charges to a third party and credits or refunds for incorrectly dialed numbers or bad connections.
 May handle emergency calls and assist children or people with physical disabilities to make telephone calls.